 It’s All About the Ease of Extrapolation

 This is easiest to explain from the perspective of the reader.
 If by examining and extrapolating from what they have, a reader can uncover hidden parts long before they happen, it is a more rational system.
-On the other side, if there is no way to predict what will come and the reader must wait for the appropriate pieces to be given to them, then it’s a more nebulous magic system.
+On the other side, if there is no way to predict what will come and the reader must wait for the appropriate pieces to be given to them, then it’s a more irrational magic system.

 Hey, that’s pretty good.
 Maybe I should call that “Rowenson’s 1st Law of Magic”… The Prophecy of Doom says “No.”… I guess it’s not quite ready yet. *Sigh*

-It gets more confusing on the author side because you don’t necessarily know how rational or nebulous a system will be until the system is complete.
+It gets more confusing on the author side because you don’t necessarily know how rational or irrational a system will be until the system is complete.
 But once it’s done, an author can apply logical patterns to their magic or simply memorize or record its disparate elements.

 Some systems lend themselves better to extrapolation than others.
 For authors that want to work around a thematic framework, like in Avatar the last Airbender, or build off scientific principles, like in Allomancy, rational magic is the way to go.

 Other magic systems will be far more diverse, random, and whimsical like in X-Men or Harry Potter.
-Such systems are more nebulous in nature and rely upon the author sharing information with the reader rather than allowing the reader to figure things out on their own.
+Such systems are more irrational in nature and rely upon the author sharing information with the reader rather than allowing the reader to figure things out on their own.

 It might not seem like much, but this extra axis provides a critical detail I needed to better understand my magic systems.
 More importantly, it tells me more about how I can use my magic systems.

 The Rational/Irrational Nature of a System Changes Your Interactions with Sanderson’s 1st Law